Zellic/solidity-parser/README.md

 ### Goals

-The goal of this project are to:
+The goals of this project are to:
   - parse Solidity source files into typed AST/IR structures
   - load code from different Solidity versions(0.4-0.8^) for common analyses
   - load entire Solidity projects for analysis with the requisite dependency context